Immunoglobulin A–Associated Vasculitis (IgAV)

 The diagnosis of IgAV is suspected in patients, particularly children, with typical skin findings.
 It is confirmed by biopsy of skin lesions when leukocytoclastic vasculitis with IgA in the vessel walls is identified by immunofluorescence.
 Biopsy is unnecessary if clinical diagnosis is clear in children.

-CBC and renal function tests are done.
+Complete blood count and renal function tests are done.
 If renal function is deteriorating, renal biopsy may help define the prognosis.
 Diffuse glomerular involvement or crescent formation in most glomeruli predicts progressive renal failure.

 If the cause is a drug, it has to be stopped.
 Otherwise, treatment is primarily symptomatic.

-Corticosteroids are usually not necessary for children.
+Corticosteroids or other immunosuppressants are usually not necessary for children.

-IgAV is vasculitis that affects primarily small vessels and occurs more frequently in children than adults.
+Immunoglobulin A–associated vasculitis is vasculitis that affects primarily small vessels and occurs more frequently in children than adults.

 Manifestations can include purpuric rash, arthralgias, fever, abdominal pain, melena, and glomerulonephritis.

-Symptoms usually remit after about 4 wk.
+Symptoms usually remit after about 4 weeks.

 When necessary to confirm the diagnosis, biopsy skin lesions, looking for IgA deposition.

-Treat symptoms and, for adults, consider corticosteroids.
+Treat symptoms and, for adults, consider corticosteroids with or without an immunosuppressant.